zenstackhq/zenstack-docs/blog/openapi/index.md

 <!--truncate-->

+> You can find the finished project [here](https://github.com/ymc9/petstore-openapi-zenstack).

 ## Scenario

 I will use a simple Pet Store API as an example to facilitate easier understanding.
 The API will have the following resources: